German far-right names long-shot presidential candidate

-BERLIN (AP) — The far-right Alternative for Germany party says it's nominating a member of former Chancellor Angela Merkel’s Christian Democratic Union as its long-shot candidate to become the country’s next president, prompting calls within his own party for him to leave or be expelled.
+BERLIN (AP) — The far-right Alternative for Germany party on Tuesday presented a member of former Chancellor Angela Merkel’s Christian Democratic Union as its long-shot candidate to become the country’s next president, prompting his own party to call for him to leave or face possible expulsion.

-Max Otte, a right-wing economist who was previously involved with a think-tank close to Alternative for Germany, last year became the head of the Werte-Union — a group that describes itself as representing conservative members of Merkel's center-right Christian Democrats but isn't formally linked to the party.
+Max Otte, a right-wing economist who was previously involved with a think-tank close to Alternative for Germany, last year became the head of the Werte-Union — a group that describes itself as representing conservative members of the center-right CDU but isn't formally linked to the party.
 CDU leaders have struggled in recent years to settle on an approach to the Werte-Union, which is politically marginal but has at times gained plenty of attention.

-Alternative for Germany, or AfD, on Tuesday announced that Otte was its choice to challenge President Frank-Walter Steinmeier when a special assembly meets Feb.
+Otte appeared alongside two leaders of Alternative for Germany, or AfD, on Tuesday.
+He said he had accepted as “a great honor” its nomination to challenge President Frank-Walter Steinmeier when a special assembly meets Feb.
 13 to elect a head of state for the next five years.

 Steinmeier has a clear run to a second term because he is backed by most mainstream parties — the three in Chancellor Olaf Scholz's government plus the main opposition Union bloc, which the CDU dominates.
 Neither Otte nor the Left Party's candidate, medic Gerhard Trabert, has any serious chance in the assembly of the 736 members of the lower house of parliament and an equal number of representatives of Germany's 16 states.